If you are seeking that feeling of baby smooth skin, what you’ll need to focus on is finding the right combinations of emollients.

 All skin — even oily or acne-prone skin requires proper hydration.
 In fact, without proper moisture, your sebaceous glands, in an effort to help quench the skin can go into overdrive and produce more sebum, leading to breakouts.
 Dehydrated skin can also create microscopic cracks in the skin, the perfect home for bacteria, which also contribute to breakouts.

 For those with oily skin, linoleic acid makes for a lighter oil with a thinner consistency.
-These oils will still nourish and protect skin without being too heavy
+These oils will still nourish and protect the skin without feeling too heavy.

 oils high in linoleic acid (good for acne-prone and oily skin)